Emir Onur Cilek Romano;

 2012-2015: involved in the creation of Ateistler Meclisi (Congress of Atheists), Ateist Dergi (Atheist Magazine), Ateizm Dernegi (Association of Atheism) in Turkey.
 It is the first and only legally recognized atheist NGO in Turkey and among all 'Muslim-majority' countries.

-2015-present: Member, and branch manager at Centre for Inquiry Canada.
+2015-present: Member, branch manager, and director at Centre for Inquiry Canada.

 I am an activist who has been working with five countries in the Middle East region (Turkey, Georgia, Azerbaijan, Northern and Southern Cyprus).
 My goal is to improve the human rights of nonbelievers in developing countries of the Middle East region where atheism is not punishable by death.